-Listing 14: Produce a VTK file from 3D data
+Listing 2.14: Produce a VTK file from 3D data

-'''

-1 // <...> Create and initialize a variable lattice
+''' 1 // <...> Create and initialize a variable lattice

-2 // of type BlockLattice3D < T, D3Q19Descriptor >
+// of type BlockLattice3D<T,D3Q19Descriptor>

-3 DataAnalysisBase3D < T, D3Q19Descriptor > const& analysis
+DataAnalysisBase3D<T,D3Q19Descriptor> const& analysis

-4 = lattice.getDataAnalysis();
+= lattice.getDataAnalysis();

-5 writeVTKData3D( "lesson5",
+writeVTKData3D( "lesson5",

 6 "vorticity", analysis.getVorticityNorm(),

-7 "velocity", analysis.getVelocity(), 1., 1.);
+"velocity", analysis.getVelocity(), 1., 1. ); '''

-'''

-The open source software Paraview [19] for example is very useful for the visualization of 3D data contained in such a file.
+The open source software Paraview [5], for example, is very useful for the visualization of 3D data contained in such a file.

-3.6 Lesson 6: Use an external force
+2.5 Lesson 6: Use an external force

-In simulations, the dynamics of a fluid is often driven by a force field (gravity, inter-molecular interaction, etc.) which is space- and time-dependent, and which is possibly computed from an external source, independent of the LB simulation.
+In simulations, the dynamics of a fluid is often driven by a force field (gravity, intermolecular interaction, etc.) which is space- and time-dependent, and which is possibly computed from an external source, independent of the LB simulation.
 In order to optimize memory access and to minimze cache-misses, the value of this force can be stored in a cell, adjacent to the particle populations.
-This is achieved by specifying external scalars in the lattice descriptor (see also

-Lesson 7).
-OpenLB offers by default the two descriptors ForcedD2Q9Descriptor and Forced-D3Q19Descriptor.
+This is achieved by specifying external scalars in the lattice descriptor (see also Lesson 7).
+OpenLB offers, by default, the two descriptors ForcedD2Q9Descriptor and ForcedD3Q19Descriptor.
 The dynamics ForcedBGKdynamics accesses the force term defined by these descriptors, and implements a LB dynamics with body force.
 The algorithm is taken from Ref.
 [20] to guarantee second-order accuracy even when the force field is space and time dependent.
-An example for the implementation of a LB simulation with force term is found in the code forced-Poiseuille.
+An example for the implementation of a LB simulation with force term is found in the code examples/poiseuille2d/forced.

-3.7 Lesson 7: Understand in what sense OpenLB is generic
+2.6 Lesson 7: Understand genericity in OpenLB